Historical Masjid India Muslim Ipoh: Perak Mosque, Malaysia

 History of Masjid India Muslim Ipoh

-Masjid India Muslim Ipoh was constructed in 1905 by Indian workmen brought in as labor by a wealthy Indian Muslim tycoon by the name of Shaik Adam Mohammad Ghaus.
-He was the founder of Kinta Ice Works and Kinta Aerated Water Factory, and was believed to be the sole supplier of ice in the town at that time.
+The stunning Masjid India Muslim Ipoh mosque was erected in 1905 by a team of skilled Indian workmen, brought in as labor by the visionary tycoon Shaik Adam Mohammad Ghaus.
+Founder of the Kinta Ice Works and Kinta Aerated Water Factory, Ghaus was a true trailblazer, and his legacy lives on in the magnificent Masjid India Muslim.

-Built at a cost of RM500,000, the mosque was completed in 1908 with a design that was heavily influenced by the Diwan-i-Khas at the Red Fort in Delhi which is a reflection of “Chitya Indian” or Moghul-style architecture.
-The rectangle-shaped building has a flat terraced roof and verandas on its sides.
-One of the more distinct features are the scallop cusped arches that are built all around the mosque.
+With a construction cost of RM500,000, the mosque was completed in 1908, boasting a design that was heavily influenced by the Diwan-i-Khas at the Red Fort in Delhi.
+This stunning structure is a true reflection of "Chitya Indian" or Moghul-style architecture, with its rectangular shape, flat terraced roof, and verandas on its sides.
+But it's the scallop cusped arches that truly set this mosque apart, adding a touch of elegance and grandeur that is simply breathtaking.

 There are two pointed minarets and a single pyramidal dome that caps the prayer hall. |